psakkaris/qudotpy/README.md

 https://help.github.com/articles/fork-a-repo

-If you find a bug, would like to suggest an enhancement or would like to see enhancement we have planned for the future; check out the Issues page.
+If you find a bug, would like to suggest an enhancement or would like to see enhancements we have planned for the future; check out the Issues page.